-Ghana has a well-earned reputation as one of West Africa’s most welcoming countries – politically stable, English-speaking, and genuinely hospitable to newcomers.
+Ghana has a well-earned reputation as one of West Africa’s most welcoming countries, politically stable, English-speaking, and genuinely hospitable to newcomers.
 Most people who move there say the same thing: it is not what they feared, and the adjustment is smoother than expected.

 That said, like any international relocation, going in informed makes a real difference.
-The U.S. State Department’s Level 2 advisory for Ghana reflects specific, manageable risks – urban petty crime, a higher-caution zone along the northern border regions, and documented concerns for LGBTQ+ travelers – rather than a broad warning about the country as a whole.
+The U.S. State Department’s Level 2 advisory for Ghana reflects specific, manageable risks – urban petty crime, a higher-caution zone along the northern border regions, and documented concerns for women travelers and LGBTQ+ travelers – rather than a broad warning about the country as a whole.
 None of these require alarm, but all of them require a plan.

 This Ghana safety relocation guide covers that plan in full: personal safety, healthcare, housing, banking, and the step-by-step process of legally establishing yourself under the Ghana Immigration Act 2000 (Act 573).